Charles Carleton Coffin: Life

-A descendant of Tristram Coffin who arrived in the American colonies from England in 1642, Charles Carlton Coffin was born in Boscawen, New Hampshire, on July 26, 1823.
+A descendant of Tristram Coffin who arrived in the American colonies from England in 1642, Charles Carleton Coffin was born in Boscawen, New Hampshire, on July 26, 1823.
 Growing up in rural New Hampshire, he was home-schooled by his parents and briefly attended Pembroke Academy and Boscawen Academy.
 Village life revolved around the church, and in his teens Charles went to work in a lumbering operation and with $60 from his earnings, he purchased an organ which he gave to the church, and became the first organist.

 During an illness in 1841–42, he had purchased a book about surveying which had a profound impression on the young man.
 From it, he developed what one biographer calls "an engineer's eye," which led to an interest in roads, rivers and elevations.
 This interest became apparent later in his writings as a war correspondent.
 By age 21, Charles left Boscawen and went to the city of Boston where he hired on to a surveying crew working on the road from Boston to Concord, Massachusetts.
 While employed there, he suffered a severe injury to his ankle when accidentally struck by an ax wielded by a fellow worker.
 The injury ended that job and later prevented him from serving as a soldier in the Civil War.

 Lacking in terms of formal education, Charles' keen mind enabled him to achieve a self-taught education in engineering, lumbering and music.
 After recovery from his ankle injury he found employment in the engineering division of the Northern Railroad, and on February 18, 1846, he married Sally Russell Farmer.
 Although childless, the marriage was a happy one lasting 50 years.
 Charles' active mind soon led him to become interested in the relatively new field of electricity and to work on a power line between Boston and Cambridge.
 At the behest of Sally's father, Charles played a major role in the construction of an electronically transmitted fire alarm system.

 This was followed by a major change in vocation.
 Feeling that there was a public interest in concise news and opinion statements rather than long, formal editorials, Charles obtained employment with the Boston Journal newspaper.
 This led to another milestone in his life after Charles and Sally visited the Saratoga battlefield in 1854.
 Charles' grandfather had fought in this Revolutionary War battle in 1777, and the visit led Charles to reconstruct in his mind the positions and maneuvering of those who had participated.
 This interest would have a direct effect on his later reporting during the Civil War.